Christian-Perez/uci_repo/README.md

   - Machines Being Monitored
 - How to Use the Ansible Build

 ### Description of the Topology

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the Damn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
-- _What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+- What aspect of security do load balancers protect?
+What is the advantage of a jump box?
-> load balancers protect a network's availability by distributing workload to multiple machines
+> load balancers protect a network's availability by distributing workload to multiple machines.
+Distributing workload across many machines and/or regions increases the availability of the resources on a network and positively impacts uptime.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file system and system logs.
-- _What does Filebeat watch for?_
+- What does Filebeat watch for?
 >changes/other changes to the file system

-- _What does Metricbeat record?_
+- What does Metricbeat record?
 > metrics about the machine it is hosted on, such as uptime, cpu usage, etc

 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.
+Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name           | Function                                   | IP Addresses   | Operating System |
 |----------------|--------------------------------------------|----------------|------------------|